 The photoelectric effect

 From Wikipedia: The photoelectric effect is the emission of electrons or other free carriers when light shines on a material.
-Electrons emitted in this manner can be called photoelectrons.
+Electrons emitted in this manner are photoelectrons.
 This phenomenon is commonly studied in electronic physics, as well as in fields of chemistry, such as quantum chemistry or electrochemistry.

-According to classical electromagnetic theory, this effect can be attributed to the transfer of energy from the light to an electron.
-From this perspective, an alteration in the intensity of light would induce changes in the kinetic energy of the electrons emitted from the metal.
-Furthermore, according to this theory, a sufficiently dim light would be expected to show a time lag between the initial shining of its light and the subsequent emission of an electron.
+According to classical electromagnetic theory, this effect relates to the transfer of energy from the light to an electron.
+From this perspective, an alteration in the intensity of light would induce changes in the kinetic energy of the electrons the metal emits.
+Furthermore, according to this theory, a sufficiently dim light will need a time lag between the initial shining of its light and the subsequent emission of an electron.

 However, the experimental results did not correlate with either of the two predictions made by classical theory.